alimcodescalers/G8_testing/docs/functional/openvcloud/ovc_master_hosted/local_setup.md

 ## Local Setup of the OpenvCloud Functional Tests

 For setting up the OpenvCloud functional tests, you have two options:
-- Install everything directly on ovc\_master so locally from the perspecitive where the tests will actually run
+- Install directly on **ovc\_master**, so locally from the perspective where the tests will actually run
-- Install everything on your local machine, so remotely from the perspective of where the tests will actually run
+- Install on your local machine, so remotely from the perspective of where the tests will actually run

 Here we discuss the first option.

 There are three steps:
-1. Get access to ovc\_master, see the [How to Connect to an OpenvCloud Environment](https://gig.gitbooks.io/ovcdoc_public/content/Sysadmin/Connect/connect.html) documentation in the [OpenvCloud Operator's Guide](https://www.gitbook.com/book/gig/ovcdoc_public/details)
+1. Get access to **ovc\_master**, see the [How to Connect to an OpenvCloud Environment](https://gig.gitbooks.io/ovcdoc_public/content/Sysadmin/Connect/connect.html) documentation in the [OpenvCloud Operator's Guide](https://www.gitbook.com/book/gig/ovcdoc_public/details)
-2. Clone the G8_testing repository on ovc\_master in the directory `/opt/code/github/0-complexity`:
+2. Clone the **G8_testing** repository on **ovc\_master** in the directory `/opt/code/github/0-complexity`:
 3. Run the `setup_run_tests_local.sh` script with the required pareameters:
   - [test_suite branch] specifies the branch of the test suite to be used
   - [local\_directory] speficies the directory on ovc_master where you want the specified branch be cloned